invesdwin/invesdwin-scripting/invesdwin-scripting-parent/invesdwin-scripting-haskell/README.md

 ## More Documentation and Programming Languages

 Further documentation and similar integration modules like this one also can be found here: https://github.com/invesdwin/invesdwin-scripting

-## More Programming Languages

-Similar integration modules like this one also exist for the following other programming languages: https://github.com/invesdwin/invesdwin-scripting